So let's dig in.

 To keep VOCs out of the bathroom - avoid laminates, particle board cabinets, plywood, greenboard, drywall, PVC shower curtains, melamine, conventional wood stains and sealers, conventional tile sealers, grouts with latex additives, caulk (other than aquarium grade silicone), and conventional paints and primers.

 3. A Chemical-Free Shower Stall

 This was THE most difficult aspects of the entire build to figure out and I have a whole post devoted to the shower stall.

 For natural, cheap, non-toxic cleaning products see: Cleaning Products.

 I have a composting toilet in the bathroom as it is a great sustainable option and makes it easier to be semi-off-grid.
-An upcoming post will discuss my issues with some of the smelly additives some composting toilets require...
+This post discusses my issues with some of the smelly additives some composting toilets require...

 Sources: Re|shelter and Prescriptions for a Healthy House, 3rd Edition: A Practical Guide for Architects, Builders & Homeowners